 He and his wife, Maureen, summer on Cape Cod and there spend time with their favorite hobby, grandparents to five grandchildren.

-Sue has an MBA in Finance from the University of Notre Dame and is a retired finance executive and corporate treasurer for a multibillion dollar global manufacturing company.
-She has over 30 years’ experience negotiating financial transactions for sales, debt, foreign exchange, leasing, real estate, insurance, etc. .
+Sue has an MBA in Finance from the University of Notre Dame and is a retired financial executive and corporate treasurer for a multibillion dollar global manufacturing company.
+She has over 30 years’ experience negotiating financial transactions for sales, debt, foreign exchange, leasing, real estate, insurance, etc.

-Since 2007, she has identified, negotiated and teamed with other volunteers and the State to preserve four parcels of land aggregating 660 acres of open space.
-Other significant properties are in the works to add to greenways in Southeastern Connecticut.
-Sue greatly enjoys hiking, biking off road, boating and growing native plants.
+Since 2007, she has identified, negotiated and teamed with other volunteers, the State and Federal Government to preserve over 1,000 acres of environmentally rich land now open to the public.
+Recently, numerous landowners have contacted Avalonia to preserve their land.
+A capital plan has been formed to accomplish this which will add to greenways in Southeastern Connecticut.
+Sue enjoys hiking, mountain biking, boating and growing native plants.

 Chuck Toal – Director of Development and Programs